jnappy/git-and-github-practice/dat_prework.md

 Welcome to Data Science at General Assembly!

-In order to ensure your success in the course, we’ve made a pre-course checklist.
-Complete all the items on the list and when you arrive on your first day, you and your computer will be prepared for the first lesson.
+We are all very excited that you're joining our General Assembly community.
+In order to ensure your success in the course, we’ve created a pre-course checklist.
+Please complete the following pre-work items before your first day so that you and your computer will both be prepared for class.

-We are all very excited to have you join the General Assembly community.
-Here's some information about your instructional team, in case you want to reach out and ask any questions (or just say hi)!
+Before class begins, feel free to reach out and ask questions (or just say hi)!
 * Instructor: (Name | Email)
-* TA: (Name | Email)
+* TA's: (Names | Emails)
 * Expert-in-Residence: (Name | Email)

-And please add the following information to your calendars:
+And don't forget to add the following information to your calendars:
 * Time: (Time)
 * Meeting days: (Days)
 * Start date: (Date)